themeblvd/theme-blvd-post-to-page-link/readme.txt

 = 1.1.1 =

+* Fix to work with Portfolio Items in [Portfolios](http://wordpress.org/plugins/portfolios/) plugin.

 = 1.1.0 =

 * Plugin re-written for Theme Blvd framework v2.3+ (will still work with older versions).